-- 1. To re-elect as a director Janice Bourque, who retires in accordance with the Articles of Association. - 2.
-To re-elect as a director Veronica Jordan, who retires in accordance with the Articles of Association. - 3.
-To re-elect as a director Sir Greg Winter, who retires in accordance with the Articles of Association. - 4.
-To ratify the appointment of PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.S. independent registered public accounting firm for the year ending December 31, 2020. - 5.
-To re-appoint PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.K. statutory auditors, to hold office until the conclusion of the next annual general meeting of shareholders. - 6.
-To authorize the Audit Committee to determine our U.K. statutory auditors' remuneration for the year ending December 31, 2020. - 7.
-To receive and adopt our U.K. statutory annual accounts and reports for the year ended December 31, 2019 (the "2019 U.K. Annual Report"). - 8.
-To approve the directors' remuneration report for the year ended December 31, 2019 (excluding the directors' remuneration policy set out on pages A-4 to A-19 of the directors' remuneration report), which is set forth as Annex A to the attached proxy statement. - 9.
-To approve the directors' remuneration policy, which is set forth on pages A-4 to A-19 of Annex A to the attached proxy statement, which will take effect immediately after the end of the AGM. - 10.
-To approve our 2020 Equity Incentive Plan, which is set forth as Annex B to the attached proxy statement.
+- 1. To re-elect as a director Pierre Legault, who retires in accordance with the Articles of Association. - 2.
+To re-elect as a director Richard Kender, who retires in accordance with the Articles of Association. - 3.
+To approve, on advisory basis, the compensation of our named executive officers, as disclosed in this proxy statement. - To indicate, on an advisory basis, the preferred frequency of shareholder advisory votes on the compensation of the Company's named executive officers. - 5.
+To approve the amendment of the Bicycle Therapeutics plc 2020 Equity Incentive Plan to increase the number of shares available for issuance under the plan. - 6.
+To ratify the appointment of PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.S. independent registered public accounting firm for the year ending December 31, 2022. - 7.
+To re-appoint PricewaterhouseCoopers LLP, a limited liability partnership organized under the laws of England, as our U.K. statutory auditors, to hold office until the conclusion of the next annual general meeting of shareholders. - To authorize the Audit Committee to determine our U.K. statutory auditors' remuneration for the year ending December 31, 2022. - To receive and adopt our U.K. statutory annual accounts and reports for the year ended December 31, 2021 (the "2021 U.K. Annual Report"). - 10.
+To approve the directors' remuneration report for the year ended December 31, 2021, which is set forth as Annex A to the attached proxy statement.

 Please refer to the attached proxy statement for detailed information on each of the resolutions.
 We encourage you to read the attached proxy statement in its entirety before voting.
-Our Board of

-Directors has approved each resolution and recommends that shareholders entitled to vote at the AGM vote in favor of each of the resolutions.
+Our Board of Directors has approved each resolution and recommends that shareholders entitled to vote at the AGM vote in favor of each of the resolutions (or, in the case of proposal 4, vote in favor of the option for one year).